turris-cz/user-docs/docs/hw/omnia-ng/add-ons.md

 from the pad before application.
 Mount the pigtails into the case and connect them with cables to the card, and **secure the cables** on the card with the attached plastic clip.
-Insert SIM card that doesn't require PIN into SIM0 slot and install support for %G kit from package lists in reForis.
+Insert SIM card that doesn't require PIN into SIM0 slot and install support for 5G kit from package lists in reForis.

 ![5G kit](addons/5G_kit.jpg)